psychedelanon/eliza/packages/project-starter/README.md

 ```

 With the tweet scheduler enabled, AquaAgent periodically posts ocean facts from
 the Goobingston account sample data and automatically replies to mentions.
+The
+ocean fact service can also pull facts from an external API when configured.
+Mention replies now detect greetings, questions and compliments to tailor the
+tone of the response and may include a fun follow-up fact.

 ### Launching AquaAgent